 - Comedic Sociopathy: I Remember Larry.

-- A Date with Rosie Palms: The suggestive butter-churning in the "Amish Paradise" video.
+- A Date with Rosie Palms: Implied with the suggestive butter-churning in the "Amish Paradise" video.

 - The Dog Bites Back: The last verse of "I Remember Larry".
-The singer ends up tying Larry's mouth with a rag, "[dragging] him by the ankles to the middle of the forest and [stuffing] him in a big plastic bag".
+The singer ends up tying Larry's mouth with a rag, "[dragging] him by the ankles to the middle of the forest and [stuffing] him in a big plastic bag", and leaving him for dead.

 - Downer Ending: "The Night Santa Went Crazy".
-Depending on which version you listen to, it ends with Santa Claus either in jail for several hundred years or dead.
+Depending on which version you listen to, it ends with Santa Claus either in prison for several hundred years or dead.
+Additionally, in the Extra Gory version, Al mentions that children will no longer get any Christmas presents, and the elves are forced to file for unemployment.

 - Egocentrically Religious: Parodied with "Amish Paradise", about an Amish man singing about how much he enjoys his simple life.
 He's mostly portrayed as a pretty decent upstanding person who happens to prefer the life of a "crazy Mennonite" but he admits at points that the reason he acts like a decent, forgiving person to everyone, even people who mock or assault him, is because he believes he'll be going to Heaven and will be laughing his head off while those people are burning in Hell.